 - Polleresky Hussards and some infantry joined the dragoons at Zelle.

-- Turpin sent to Saxony at the head of 450 hussars to raise contributions for the King of Poland, started to raise these contributions in Gotha.
+- Turpin went to Saxony at the head of 450 hussars to raise contributions for the King of Poland, and started to raise these contributions in Gotha.

 On August 23